xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 1. In the Client project add a folder named `Store`.
 2. It is recommended that you create a folder per feature of your application.
 Create a folder named `Counter`.
 3. Within the `Counter` folder create a file named `CounterState.cs`.
 3. Enter the following code.
 It is good practice to make the properties of state have private setters.
-This ensures state can only be modified by dispatching an action to the store rather than allowing it to be edited in-place.
+This ensures state can only be modified by dispatching an action through the store rather than allowing it to be edited in-place.
 ```
 namespace CounterSample.Client.Store.Counter
 {